Week A

 • The opportunity for real-time digital feedback offers students more privacy and less self-consciousness

-• Students have reported 'increased feedback and interaction with teachers has improved my marks'
+• Students have reported 'increased feedback' and 'interaction with teachers has improved my marks'

 • Sharing of presentations and resources enables students to access and interact with them